 These days, it’s not uncommon to hear people obsessively talking about what “type of leader” they are.
-People are hungry for leadership style resources that will solidify their understanding of these archetypes.
+People are hungry for resources that will solidify their understanding of these archetypes.
 But obsessing over finding the right management style is a dead end; not only are certain methods outdated, but there’s no single tool that will work in every situation.
 Thus, we’re big proponents of situational leadership theory.

 Where it falls short: This approach is highly valued but requires members to be capable of participation.
 If leaders or employees aren’t active and engaged, it falls apart.
 Apathy is the enemy of democratic leadership.